ansible-collections/community.aws/docs/community.aws.ec2_launch_template_module.rst

                 </td>
                 <td>
                         <div>The template name.
 This must be unique in the region-account combination you are using.</div>
+                        <div>If no launch template exists with the specified name, a new launch template is created.</div>
+                        <div>If a launch template with the specified name already exists and the configuration has not changed, nothing happens.</div>
+                        <div>If a launch template with the specified name already exists and the configuration has changed, a new version of the launch template is created.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: name</div>
                 </td>
             </tr>